JadeAbel/ToDoList/README.md

 Project Title: ToDo List

 Description: Basic ToDo List, with ability to add and delete tasks.
-The React Form is housed within the js, which is not best practice and has been refactored in RefactorFormCompoenent.
+The React Form is housed within the js, which is not best practice.
+This has been refactored in RefactorFormCompoenent.

-Usage: FUN
+Usage: List making

 HOW TO RUN: Open the index.html file on your browser.
 You may need to clone this repository to your machine.